Access modifiers are keywords used to control the visibility and accessibility of properties and methods within a class.

 student.showInfo(); // Public method

-In this example, both the properties name and age, as well as the method showInfo, are public, meaning they can be accessed and used outside the Student class.
+In this example, both the properties name and age, as well as the method showInfo, are public, so they can be accessed and used outside the Student class.

 Private Modifier

-The private modifier hides the properties and methods of a class so that they can only be accessed and modified from within the class itself.
+The private modifier hides a class’s properties and methods, so that they can only be accessed and modified from within the class itself.

-private members are not accessible from outside the class or from its derived classes.
+private members are not accessible from outside the class nor from its derived classes.

 class BankAccount {